kkshivani18/Azure-CRC/README.md

         *Note*
         - Troubleshooting - For cosmosdb creation.
 Tried to do with terraform.
 The issue appears to be regional issue.
         ![Deployment issue with cosmosdb with terraform](<./images/cosmosdb_deployment_error.png>)
+        - Solution: Tried it again and again and it worked.

 - Step 3 - **Integrating Backend APIs via Azure Functions for Transaction Management in CosmosDB**